 It’s essential for INTJs to realize that ESFPs need freedom.
 ESFPs can feel trapped if they have everything planned out.
 INTJs should leave space for spontaneity and change when spending time with an ESFP, particularly when planning a holiday together.

-When it comes to everyday behaviors, both people need to be self-aware and make sure that they find that balance of staying true to themselves and appreciating their partner’s needs.
+When it comes to everyday behaviors, both people need to be self-aware and make sure that they find that balance between staying true to themselves and appreciating their partner’s needs.